Daru-Mau/ILMModule/README.md

-# Localization Module (LMModule)
+# Localization and Movement Module (ILMModule)

-A robust localization and navigation system for an omnidirectional robot featuring AprilTag-based positioning, sensor fusion, and advanced movement control with UART communication.
+A robust localization and navigation system for an omnidirectional robot featuring AprilTag-based positioning, sensor fusion, I2C coordination, and advanced movement control with UART communication.

 ## Features